Auberon Waugh

 After a traditional classical education at Downside School, he was commissioned in the army during National Service, where he was badly injured in a shooting accident.
-He went on to study for a year at Oxford University.
+He went on to study for a year at the University of Oxford.

 At twenty, he launched his journalism career at the Telegraph Group, and also wrote for many other publications including Private Eye, in which he presented a profile that was half Tory grandee and half cheeky rebel.
 As a young man, Waugh wrote five well-received novels, but gave up fiction for fear of unfavourable comparisons with his father.

-He and his wife Lady Teresa had four children and lived at Combe Florey House in Somerset.
+He and his wife Lady Teresa had four children and lived at Combe Florey House in Somerset, previously his father's home.

 Origins

 Waugh was born at Pixton Park, near Dulverton in Somerset, his mother's ancestral home.
 He was the eldest son of the novelist Evelyn Waugh, grandson of the author and publisher Arthur Waugh and nephew of Alec Waugh.
-His mother was Laura Herbert, his father's second wife, a daughter of Colonel Aubrey Herbert (1880–1923) of Pixton, diplomat and traveller, a younger son of Henry Herbert, 4th Earl of Carnarvon, of Highclere Castle in Hampshire, a leading member of the Conservative Party, by his second wife Elizabeth Howard, a great-niece of Bernard Howard, 12th Duke of Norfolk, and a sister of Esme Howard, 1st Baron Howard of Penrith, ambassador to the United States.
+His mother was Laura Herbert, his father's second wife, a daughter of Colonel Aubrey Herbert (1880–1923) of Pixton, diplomat and traveller, a younger son of Henry Herbert, 4th Earl of Carnarvon, of Highclere Castle in Hampshire, a leading member of the Conservative Party, by his second wife Elizabeth Howard, a great-niece of Bernard Howard, 12th Duke of Norfolk, and a sister of Esmé Howard, 1st Baron Howard of Penrith, ambassador to the United States.
 Laura's half-uncle was George Herbert, 5th Earl of Carnarvon, the famous Egyptologist who sponsored Howard Carter who discovered King Tutankhamen's tomb, and her mother was Hon.
 Mary Gertrude Vesey, only child and sole heiress of John Vesey, 4th Viscount de Vesci (1844–1903).

 He was named after Auberon Herbert (1922–1974), his mother's brother, a landowner and advocate of Eastern European causes after World War II, himself named after Auberon Herbert (1838–1906), a son of the 3rd Earl of Carnarvon.
 His nickname used by friends and family was "Bron".